swc-pyclub/pystarters/topic_1_interactive_python/README.rst

   conda create -n my_super_cool_env

-You can then activate it (Windows users leave away ‘source’):
+You can then activate it (Windows users leave out ‘source’):

 .. code-block:: bash